Process Validation in pharma industry and medical devices is a requirement of:

 FDA outlines the several expectations for concurrent release of PPQ batches;

-- Prior to commercial distribution of the PPQ batch, expect preparing a dedicated protocol mentioning this special case.
+- Prior to commercial distribution of the PPQ batch, expect to prepare a dedicated protocol mentioning this special case.

 - Additional process design and qualification become necessary when Stage 2 – Process Qualification fails.